queekao/interview-cathay-united-bank-frontend-nextjs/README.md

-# interview-cathay-united-bank
+# interview-cathay-united-bank-frontend-nextjs

-This is an interview project, the answer is inside of the `/pages/test` directory and `/test/1` will be the first `react-question.pdf` question then `/test/2` and `/test/3` will be the second `react-question2.pdf` question
+> ⚠️ **Note**: This project is now a demo template of nextjs with cypress and jest.

 ## Frontend Configuration